MSMO-ABSA: Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis: Abstract

 \section{Abstract}

-Aspect-based sentiment analysis (ABSA) is a sequence labeling task that has garnered growing research interest in multilingual contexts.
-However, recent studies lack more robust feature alignment and finer aspect-level alignment.
-In this paper, we propose a novel framework, \textbf{M}ulti-\textbf{S}cale and \textbf{M}ulti-\textbf{O}bjective optimization (\textbf{MSMO}) for cross-lingual ABSA.
+Aspect-based sentiment analysis (ABSA) garnered growing research interest in multilingual contexts in the past.
+However, the majority of the studies lack more robust feature alignment and finer aspect-level alignment. \newfootnote{$^\ast$Equal contributions.} \newfootnote{$^\ddagger$Corresponding authors.} In this paper, we propose a novel framework, \textbf{MSMO}: \textbf{M}ulti-\textbf{S}cale and \textbf{M}ulti-\textbf{O}bjective optimization for cross-lingual ABSA.
 During multi-scale alignment, we achieve cross-lingual sentence-level and aspect-level alignment, aligning features of aspect terms in different contextual environments.
 Specifically, we introduce code-switched bilingual sentences into the language discriminator and consistency training modules to enhance the model's robustness.
 During multi-objective optimization, we design two optimization objectives: supervised training and consistency training, aiming to enhance cross-lingual semantic alignment.
 To further improve model performance, we incorporate distilled knowledge of the target language into the model.
-Results show that MSMO significantly enhances cross-lingual ABSA by achieving state-of-the-art performance across multiple languages and models. \footnote{We release our resources at \url{https://github.com/swaggy66/MSMO}.}
+Results show that MSMO significantly enhances cross-lingual ABSA by achieving state-of-the-art performance across multiple languages and models. \footnote{Code at \url{https://github.com/swaggy66/MSMO}}